 Why was this resolution adopted?

 Two of the biggest narcotics superhighways, the Golden Triangle in South East Asia and the Golden Crescent in South- West Asia, make use of the waters of the Indian Ocean to ferry their goods around illegally.
 In fact, it is these maritime routes that account for a significant portion of opium and heroin from Afghanistan that are trafficked along the East African coast.
-Both the route of the Golden Triangle and Golden Crescent can be seen in the image below:

 The increase in the volumes of illicit drugs along the coastlines of Eastern Africa highlights the importance of the islands that dot the Indian Ocean.
 Over the last three years, about 9300 kg of heroin has been seized by the Combined Maritime Forces (CMF) in trading dhows, further strengthening the argument of the Indian Ocean being a transit point for the world’s narcotics supply.